Finnick223/WorkoutTracker/README.md

 I also created dark theme, which can be found at settings in profile page.

-It took little time and isn't fancy but I where focused on funcionality part.
+It isn't fancy but I were focused on funcionality part.

 ## Features overview